Teaching Caregivers to Respond to Aggressive Resident Behavior

 - Keeping well-loved objects and photographs.

 According to Verywell Health, caregivers can improve the situation by giving the aggressive dementia patient space and time.
 It’s also important to refrain from arguing – even if your point is valid, you’re unlikely to win an argument with someone with dementia.
 Distracting the individual – with music or a favorite television show, for example – may also be effective.
 Although this may be disruptive to routines, it may be necessary, such as when changing caregivers.
+Without proper training, these interactions often result in workers’ compensation claims and increased liability exposure.

 If a caregiver is currently being attacked, urgent action is necessary to reduce the risk and severity of an injury.
+These incidents often result in high-severity workers’ compensation claims involving medical costs, lost time, and staffing challenges.

 The National Institute on Aging says a caregiver may need to stay a safe distance from a dementia patient who is displaying aggression until the behavior stops.
 Although it’s also important to prevent violent residents from harming themselves, caregivers may need to back off to protect themselves.
 This will give them the opportunity to seek support.

 In extreme situations, physical techniques may be necessary.
 However, the Crisis Prevention Institute says physical restraints should be a last resort.
 Furthermore, possible actions may be subject to state law.
 According to The Joint Commission, the use of restraints may injure both patients and staff.
+Improper response can also create additional liability exposure if protocols are not followed or if a resident is injured.

 If a caregiver suffers an injury, apply first aid and appropriate medical care immediately, even if the injury seems minor.
 In particular, take bite wounds seriously.
 According to John Hopkins Medicine, human bites are more likely to become infected than dog or cat bites, due to bacteria in the human mouth.
+Even minor injuries can escalate into costly claims, reinforcing the importance of proper response training.